- May 22, 2020

 I recently performed some net zero energy modeling on a single-family home for work.
 Around the same time, I got to chatting with my neighbor (mindful of social distancing) and when I mentioned net zero, he said, “Is that even possible?”
 AH!
 Get the word out.
 We have the means to offset our home energy use.
-What follows are the basics to consider when trying to fully offset home energy along with a break down how different upgrades can affect energy use.
+What follows are the basics to consider when trying to fully offset home energy along with a breakdown of how different upgrades can affect energy use.

 There are lots of resources available on how to reduce home energy use.
 You can look at program requirements and guidelines like the Zero Energy Ready Program or Passive House.
 Through modeling I will demonstrate how the energy use numbers change and describe what we have seen in real-world examples of net zero homes.
 Net zero is not new and we’ll be looking at some specific pieces of single family home modeling.